We’re all guilty of stereotyping.

 $2,700 ($2,900 now) full suspension bike is okay, but a $5,000 bike will ride much, much better.”

-Breaking it in
+Breaking in the Canyon Spectral

-Following the “on test” article we published back in June, I immediately spent some time dialing in the Spectral for bigger rides.
+Following the “on test” article we published back in June, I immediately spent some time dialing in the Canyon Spectral for bigger rides.
 For starters, my test bike shipped with tubes installed in the tires which is great for keeping air in them during shipping, but generally frustrating for most actual rides.
 To be perfectly honest, I didn’t bother checking the insides of the tires before a few early rides, resulting in a pinch flat in the rear that followed a square-edged rock hit.

 Somehow my bike arrived without tubeless tire valves in the box, though I’m told this is unusual and easily fixed with a call to customer service.
 Fortunately the tires and rims are tubeless-ready, and I had no problem converting to tubeless with my own valve, sealant, and a regular floor pump.